byrd-polar/fluid-earth/README.md

 You can run the newly built app with `npm run preview`.

+## Web component

+Fluid Earth comes with a lightweight web component which can be included in webpage contexts where the full application is not needed.
+Refer to the [documentation](exports/webcomponent/README.md) for more info on using the web component.

 ## Terms of Use

 The Terms of Use are specified [here](LICENSE) +